 In the early days of motherhood, it’s completely normal and understandable to feel overwhelmed by the responsibilities of this new role.
 But - thankfully - there is a great mindfulness technique to use when new-mama-overwhelm starts to get the best of you.
 When you haven’t slept in three days and can’t imagine getting up to change another dirty diaper or do another feeding, just take what I like to call “the next right action.”

 When you take the next right action, you’re only focusing on the task directly in front of you.
 No need to stress about when the baby’s going to wake up again or if they’ll be fussy on your next trip to the grocery store.
 Having this sense of presence in what you’re doing helps keep you grounded, calm, and motivated.

 I’m sure you’ve heard it from friends or family members who are parents: kids grow up fast.
 I can’t tell you how many friends have said, “Didn’t I just have a newborn?”
 And I get it!
 With all the new responsibilities that come with a baby, it’s no wonder time starts to feel like a blur.

 So what can help you enjoy these special moments as a new mom?
 Self-reflection.
 With self-reflection, you’re able to appreciate what’s going well in your life and recognize anything you’d like to work on.
 This doesn’t need to take an hour.
 You can self-reflect in a journal for five minutes after your baby’s gone to bed or maybe fit in a fifteen-minute session once a week.
 There are no rules here - it’s all about making it work for you.

 P.S.
-Want to try self-reflection but don’t know where/how to start?
-Check out Vertellis Chapters.
+If you're looking for some guided self-reflection, check out Vertellis Chapters.
 This unique journal takes the guess-work out of the self-reflection process, which is perfect for new moms who don’t need one more thing to figure out!

 Tune Into What You Need